Chorda tympani

 Chorda tympani is a branch of the facial nerve that carries gustatory (taste) sensory innervation from the front of the tongue and parasympathetic (secretomotor) innervation to the submandibular and sublingual salivary glands.

 Chorda tympani has a complex course from the brainstem, through the temporal bone and middle ear, into the infratemporal fossa, and ending in the oral cavity.

 Structure

 Chorda tympani fibers emerge from the pons of the brainstem as part of the intermediate nerve of the facial nerve.
 The facial nerve exits the cranial cavity through the internal acoustic meatus and enters the facial canal.
-Within the facial canal, chorda tympani branches off the facial nerve and enters the lateral wall of the tympanic cavity within the middle ear, where it runs across the tympanic membrane (from posterior to anterior) and medial to the neck of the malleus.
+In the facial canal, the chorda tympani branches off the facial nerve and enters the lateral wall of the tympanic cavity inside the middle ear where it runs across the tympanic membrane (from posterior to anterior) and medial to the neck of the malleus.

-Chorda tympani then exits the skull by descending through the petrotympanic fissure into the infratemporal fossa.
+The chorda then exits the skull by descending through the petrotympanic fissure into the infratemporal fossa just lateral to the styloid bone.
 Here it joins the lingual nerve, a branch of the mandibular nerve (CN V3).
 Traveling with the lingual nerve, the fibers of chorda tympani enter the sublingual space to reach the anterior 2/3 of the tongue and submandibular ganglion.